 Award-winning and best-selling author Don Keith was born in 1947 and has lived in the South all his life.
 He attended the University of Alabama in Tuscaloosa where he received his degree in broadcast and film communication with a minor in English and literature.
 While working as a broadcast journalist, he won awards from the Associated Press and United Press International for news writing and reporting.
 He was also the first winner of Troy State University's Hector Award for innovation in broadcast journalism.
 As an on-the-air broadcaster, Don won the Billboard Magazine "Radio Personality of the Year" in two formats, country and contemporary.
 Keith was a broadcast personality for over twenty years in Birmingham and Nashville, and also owned his own consultancy, co-owned a Mobile, Alabama, radio station (WZEW-FM), and hosted and produced several nationally syndicated radio shows.

 His first novel, THE FOREVER SEASON, was published by St. Martin's Press in the fall of 1995 to commercial and critical success.
 It called heavily on Keith's own athletic and academic experiences.
 Reviewers praised its unique approach and powerful story.
 The novel won the Alabama Library Association's "Fiction of the Year" award in 1997, joining works likewise honored from Harper Lee and others, and was re-issued in the fall of 2002 by the University of Alabama Press as part of its prestigious Deep South Books series.
 His second novel, WIZARD OF THE WIND, was based on Keith's years in broadcasting.
 As was the first book, the second work was published under the imprint of widely praised New York editor Robert Wyatt as A Wyatt Book for St. Martin's Press.
 Keith next released a series of young adult/mens' adventure novels co-written with Kent Wright.
 They are set in stock car racing and titled THE ROLLING THUNDER STOCKCAR RACING SERIES.
 The works were released in paperback by Tor Books, as audiobooks by Durkin-Hayes Publishing, and in hardback by Econo-Clad Books.
+They are also now available in E-book format.

 Don's next novel, a thriller co-written with former nuclear submarine commander George Wallace, FINAL BEARING